 Within the house situation, discipline should be characterised by mutual trust, respect and concern.
-Sanctions for low-level anti-social behaviour (mess, lateness, noise etc) should focus on giving back to the house community (eg tidying up communal areas).
+The first step for low level negative behaviour is always a coaching conversation Sanctions for persistent low-level anti-social behaviour (mess, lateness, noise etc) may focus on giving back to the house community (eg tidying up communal areas) or removing a privilege.
 It is important that these are recorded, such that consistency and patterns of behaviour can be monitored.
-House points can be awarded by all members of staff, and rewards in house are typically immediate privileges.
+Positive Achievement points can be awarded by all members of staff, and recognition given in House Meetings.

-Breaches of the school rules must be recorded and referred to the Vice Principal following the Behaviour and Sanctions Policy.
+Breaches of the school rules must be recorded and referred to the Vice-Principal following the Behaviour and Sanctions Policy.